A Perennial To Plant In Spring and Fall!

 You can plant them in spring from seeds, although they may not flower in the first season.
 They should require stratification in order to germinate.
 Stratification is a procedure that simulates the chilling and warming that the seeds go through over a winter.
 You can put them in dampened sand, peat, or even paper towels in the refrigerator in a sealed container.
 This should take four or five weeks.
 Requiring cold is nature’s way to prevent the seeds from starting in winter thaws.

 Plant the seeds after all danger of frost has passed.
 The seeds require the sun to germinate, plant them over a layer of compost dug into the soil and water.
 You should see sprouts in about two weeks.
-Do other perennials require this treatment to germinate, Well, yes, here is a list.
+Here is a good article about sowing the seeds.

 Moving The New Plants